cea-trust-platform/trust-documentation/doc/source/quick_start.md

 When you want to use TRUST, the first thing to do is to load its environment:

 ```
-cd $MY_TRUST_REPO
-source env_TRUST.sh
+source $my_path_to_TRUST_installation/env_TRUST.sh
 ```

-Inside your **TRUST** repository, you can find several already existing test cases.
+In **TRUST**, we have several already existing non-regression test cases.
 You can copy a single test case by specifying its name:
 ```
 trust -copy case_name
 ```